hxfdanger/S2WDSV2/README.md

 ```
 **✍ NOTES:**

-- The data folder only contains examples used to run the demo
+- The data folder only contains examples used to run the demo.
 - **false_color** folder contains 6 images composed by [B12,B11,B04] (sentinel2 bands) used as the input of the model for inference.
 - **RGB** contains 3 images corrsponding to false_color images composed by [B04,B03,B02] (sentinel2 bands) used only for visualizing.
 - **masks** folder contains 6 binary masks (**value : 0=no-fire; value : 1=fire**) corresponding to the images in the false_color folder.
 - Image_distribution folder contains 1 files :
-  - test.txt : contains the name of 6 images corrsponding to (false_color, RGB and masks) used for the inference
+  - test.txt : contains the name of 6 images corrsponding to (false_color, RGB and masks) used for the inference.

 🚨 To download all the data ([__link__](https://ciar.irt-saintexupery.com/index.php/s/3RLvFSak6Qt7NnB?path=%2Fwildifre_data_20m))